 (1, "a") - 2-element tuple of a number and a string. (head, tail, 3, 'a') - 4-element tuple of two functions, a number and a character.

 "Layout" rule, braces and semi-colons.

 Haskell can be written using braces and semicolons, just like C. However, no one does.
-Instead, the "layout" rule is used, where spaces represent scope.
-The general rule is - always indent.
-When Keywords the compiler complains, indent more.
+Instead, the "layout" rule is used, where spaces represent the compiler complains, indent more.